examon/xfakeevent/README.md

 ## Description

-`xfakeevent` is a easy way to send fake button, motion and key events to the X.
+`xfakeevent` is an easy way to send fake button, motion and key events to the X.

 ## Synopsis